MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-small-multiples-interact.md

 ### Select data points

-Hover over the data point on one multiple to show the tooltip in that multiple, and a guide line on the x axis for line charts.
+Hover over the data point on one multiple to show the tooltip in that multiple.
+You also see a guide line on the X axis for line charts.
 Select that data point to cross-highlight other visuals by both the axis value and the small-multiple category, and dim the other multiples.

 :::image type="content" source="media/power-bi-visualization-small-multiples/small-multiple-select-data-point.png" alt-text="Select a data point in a small multiple.":::